 Your page should include a policy to let customers know what your guidelines are for reviews, and have a statement that states you will remove reviews that are abusive, threatening, or profane – as well as any that contain personal information about a customer, your staff, or any third party.

-Your products or services page should contain descriptions of each item you sell or service you provide.
+Your products and services page should contain descriptions of each item you sell or service you provide.
 Make sure to include prices, parameters, and images wherever possible.

 You may also want to include reviews or any other information that helps you stand apart from your local competitors.